 There are a number of popular automated trading systems that are widely used in current markets.
-These range from Momentum strategies, Statistical arbitrage, Market making etc. See our very insightful blog on Algorithmic Trading Strategies, Paradigms and Modelling Ideas to know more about these trading systems.
+These are classified as different strategies namely momentum strategies, statistical arbitrage, market making, etc.

 Order Routing System

-In case of an open economy, one can send orders through the automated trading system to exchanges or non-exchanges and ORP should be able to handle orders to different destinations.
+One can send orders through the automated trading system to exchanges or non-exchanges, and ORP should be able to handle orders to different destinations.

 Risk management in Automated Trading Systems